George Edward Cokayne: Origins

 Cokayne was born on 29 April 1825, with the surname Adams, being the son of William Adams by his wife the Hon.
 Mary Anne Cokayne, a daughter of Viscount Cullen.
 He was baptised George Edward Adams.
-On 15 August 1873, he changed his surname by Royal Licence to Cokayne.
-(Such changes were frequently made to meet the terms of bequests from childless relatives, often in the maternal line, who wished to see their name and arms continue.)
+On 15 August 1873, he changed his surname by Royal Licence to Cokayne (such changes were frequently made to meet the terms of bequests from childless relatives, often in the maternal line, who wished to see their name and arms continue).

 Career

 Education

-He matriculated from Exeter College on 6 June 1844, and graduated BA in 1848 and MA in 1852.
+He matriculated from Exeter College, Oxford on 6 June 1844, and graduated BA in 1848 and MA in 1852.
 He was admitted a student of Lincoln's Inn on 16 January 1850, and was called to the bar on 30 April 1853.